Mike1129505/ClimateRisk-Greenwashing-DML/README.md

 Configuration: Open tune_and_check.py and update the data_path in the main block: data_path = './your_data_folder/'
-## 📊 Variable Description
+##  Variable Description
 The model includes the following dimensions:
 *   **Treatment (T)**: `Physical_Risk`, `Trans_Risk` (Climate risk metrics).
 *   **Outcome (Y)**: `GW_Score`or DGW (The symbolic-substantive gap), `Real_Efficiency`.
 *   **Controls (X)**: 33 variables including `Size`, `Lev`, `ROA`, `TobinQ`, `Board_Size`, `RD_Invest`, `TFP`, etc.

-## 🛡 Data Privacy & Reproducibility
+##  Data Privacy & Reproducibility
 *   **Data Source**: The original data is constructed from **CSMAR**, **WIND**, and **CRNDS** professional databases.
-*   **Sample Data**: A `sample_data.csv` is provided for code demonstration.
+*   **Sample Data**: A `sample data.xlsx` is provided for code demonstration.
 Due to copyright restrictions of the commercial databases mentioned above, the full raw dataset is not public.
 Researchers are encouraged to obtain the data from the respective official providers